 - You can wait until your plan reaches 100 participants to audit it.

 - Audits will be required if your plan is significant and you have reached the 120 eligible participants threshold.
 Unless the eligible participant level drops below 100, you’ll still file your form 5500.
-In which case, it will be considered a small plan.
+In this case, it will be considered a small plan.

 WHEN? – When is the Audit Due?